 - 1. Full school uniform including a tie and blazer (navy tie for 7-10 and grey tie for Year 11). - 2.
 Correct total black leather school shoes. - 3.
-No coat, jacket or hooded top (other than the school branded hoodie) underneath the blazer. - 4.
+No coat, jacket or hooded top (other than the school branded hoodie) underneath the blazer.
+(Coats are allowed over the blazer, but should be removed before entering a classroom.) - 4.
 A wrist watch is permitted but not an Apple Watch or other watch that receives messages. - 5.
 A small earring is permitted (single stud in the lobe).
 Other jewellery is not allowed. - 6.
 Subtle natural looking make-up no heavy foundation, no eye make-up, no false eyebrows or lashes (including strips and semi-permanent). - 7.
 No coloured nail varnish or false nails. - 8.
-The correct equipment (school bag, blue or black pen, pencil, ruler, calculator, maths equipment).
+The correct equipment (school bag, black pen, purple pen, pencil, ruler, rubber, calculator, highlighter, whiteboard and pen).